kslg/kg-shopify-demo-store/README.md

 # Cart Page Dynamic Free Shipping Message

-## Overview
-This guide will help you create a dynamic free shipping message on your Shopify cart page that updates based on the cart total, with full customization options through the theme editor and metafields integration.
+- This guide will help you create a dynamic free shipping message on your Shopify cart page that updates based on the cart total, with full customization options through the theme editor and metafields integration.

----

-## Step 1: Create Metaobjects for Configuration
+## 1: Create Metaobjects for Configuration

 ### 1.1 Set up Free Shipping Configuration Metaobject
 1. Go to `Settings > Metafields` in your Shopify admin